Josh-TX/notepadtt/README.md

-# My Notepad
+# Notepad

-A web-app similar to notepad++.
-Recommended usage is via this Docker Image: https://hub.docker.com/r/joshua2allen/my-notepad
+A simple notepad app similar to notepad++.
+Notes are auto-saved and synchronized in real time (powered by Microsoft's SignalR).